1834 Quadruple Alliance: The "spirit" of the Quadruple Entente

 At the Spanish level, for example, the divergences were noted in the influence of each State in the government.
 Thus, at the time of the fall of Espartero, it was understood that a period of French influence was opening up.
 In Portugal the struggles between the French and the English were always of less importance, since the traditional British influence continued to be maintained.
 The turning point of the Entente and of the "spirit" of the Quadruple Alliance also occurred in Spain, with the issue of the royal marriages that marked the definitive "Franco-British estrangement, to the point that the Quadruple Alliance effectively ceased to exist".
 These were the marriages of Queen Isabella II and the Infanta Luisa Fernanda.
 Both countries were trying to prevent the prince who married Isabella from harming their interests.
 Although in the end the Queen had to settle for a Spanish prince to avoid suspicions, France managed to get the Infanta to marry a Frenchman, the Duke of Montpensier, something that Narváez allowed "above all to prevent a possible British advantage from being taken advantage of by the progressives".
 The balance was thus broken by a question of party, the moderate, not of State.

 The last invocation of the Quadruple Treaty occurred during the Portuguese crisis of 1846-1847 and is the practical demonstration of the loss of its "spirit" with the Franco-British estrangement.
-Spanish interventionism in Portugal worried the English, who feared the influence of France, and this led to an agreement to settle the Portuguese question again jointly, under the guise of the Quadruple Treaty.
+Spanish interventionism in Portugal worried the British, who feared the influence of France, and this led to an agreement to settle the Portuguese question again jointly, under the guise of the Quadruple Treaty.
 Spain and France thought of "plural intervention as the best way of dealing with British predominance".